palomartechclub/palomartechclub.github.io/README.md

 # palomartechclub.github.io

-This is the publci website for the Palomar College Tech Club.
+This is the public website for the Palomar College Tech Club.